 From our senior leadership team, to our professional administrative staff, to our distinguished faculty, we welcome students from all ethnic, religious, and socioeconomic backgrounds, and invite every member of our community to take a seat at our "open table."

 How does our Christian mission impact our five schools?

-As a Christian college tied to the Churches of Christ, Seaver College offers degree programs that affirm how Christian perspectives might inform both their written and creative scholarship and their classroom teaching.
+As a Christian college tied to Churches of Christ, Seaver College offers degree programs that affirm how Christian perspectives might inform both written and creative scholarship and classroom teaching.